Chapter 1: Genealogies of “evolution” and la jeunesse annamite

 Considering Homi Bhabha’s structure of mimesis, as a forked or split colonial discourse in which “post-Enlightenment dreams of civility” exist simultaneously with a distorted version of mission civilisatrice, this chapter investigates the irony of these Enlightenment values of freedom appearing in the writings of the Vietnamese intellectual.
 By examining the inherent paradox within this discourse of freedom, as universal but also specific to each individual, I first establish how the vision of colonial reform, premised on these values, were flawed in their execution.
 A better understanding of this paradox however reveals it to be a necessary process, that requires “going in, and through” in order to emerge on the other side, transformed.
 In other words, the Vietnamese intellectual necessarily needs to ‘speak’ the foreign language of French and of freedom in order to negotiate a freedom of his own.
 I draw upon essays in the journal Cahiers de la jeunesse (1935-1938), as well as Vietnamese Francophone writer Cung Giũ Nguyên’s Volontés d’existence (1954) to illustrate how these ideas of freedom emerge.
 While they might explicitly abide to “humanism,” opening many venues of critique in the term’s ambiguity, these ideas are not mere importations of language or values.
 I argue instead that they demonstrate a shift in perspective or ‘attitude,’ bringing in Foucault and Kant’s response to the question “What is Enlightenment?”
 This nuance is crucial to conceptualize how these Vietnamese intellectuals apprehend freedom, their selves in relation to that freedom, and their social and political contemporary.

-Chapter 3: Integration and para-text, corps and corpus
+Chapter 3: Topographies of the text: corps and corpus

 This chapter traces the trope of the “prodigal son” to describe Vietnamese youth abroad who return to Vietnam.
 For scholars Huỳnh Kim Khánh and Huệ Tâm Hồ Tài, it refers specifically to a generation of Vietnamese youth who would be the source and energy for anticolonial revolution and the Communist movement.
 I turn away from this revolution-bound narrative to consider two francophone versions of the trope, Phạm Văn Ký’s Frères de sang (1946) and Nguyễn Mạnh Tường’s Sourires et Larmes d’une jeunesse (1937), to highlight the idiosyncrasies that mark this new generation of Vietnamese.
 Not only did they have the privilege to travel, they also incarnated a cultural, temporal, and linguistic break from earlier generations because of their education in romanized Vietnamese and French rather than literary Chinese.
 Contrary to the proverbial parable, the narrators in the imagined returns of these francophone texts are never quite met with forgiveness and resolution.
 The romanticized reunion between father and son and by extension, the harmonious coalescence of Orient and Occident, is instead thwarted by the reality of competing references for identity: Vietnamese and French, ideogram and alphabet, tradition and modernization.
 This complication of identity echoes Karl Britto’s study of interculturality, and also engages with origin and ontology through via André Gide’s sincerity and Jean-Paul Sartre’s concept of authenticity, ideas that would become very important in 20th century Vietnam.
 The complexity of these returns therefore describe the political reality and intellectual preoccupations of Vietnamese youth as they mediate the transformations in society and its reflections on Vietnamese origin, identity and national belonging.